slatedocs/slate/source/includes/_oy-tutorial.md

 These are the following steps to set up the 2-factor authentication;

-1. Login to Dashboard
+1. Login to Dashboard.
-2. Go to Accounts -> Authenticator OTP
+2. Go to Accounts -> Authenticator OTP.
 3. Download Authenticator App in your smartphone (from Play Store/App Store) or PC (you can download an extension for your browser).
 Examples of the app: Google Authenticator, Microsoft Authenticator, Authy, etc
-4. Scan the barcode displayed on your OY Dashboard with your Authenticator App OR enter the setup key displayed next to it on your Authenticator App
+4. Scan the barcode displayed on your OY Dashboard with your Authenticator App OR enter the setup key displayed next to it on your Authenticator App.
-5. Please type in the 6-numerical code displayed on your Authenticator App in the 'Authenticator OTP' on OY Dashboard
+5. Please type in the 6-numerical code displayed on your Authenticator App in the 'Authenticator OTP' on OY Dashboard.

 ## Top Up